Meadowlark Natural Area

 Others in this diaspora refused to enter the reservations and simply stayed or dispersed in the region.
 Even today, many mətx̌ʷu /Methow Families maintain a consistent presence in this valley.
 We are grateful for the mətx̌ʷu /Methow Families’ careful stewarding of this land and hope to learn from their example.

-The Meadowlark Natural Area was once known as the Heckendorn property, as it was purchased and owned by the Heckendorn family for 120 years.
+Throughout the 1900s and early 2000s, the Meadowlark Natural Area was known as the Heckendorn property, as it was purchased and owned by the Heckendorn family for 120 years.
 It was once part of the Town of Heckendorn, which had a general store, a lodge hall, roller rink, and a movie house.
 Without a school or bank, it was incorporated into the Town of Winthrop in 1924.

-In 1903, four years after Judge’s arrival in the Valle,y he platted the Town of Heckendorn one half mile down river from the Town of Winthrop.
+In 1903, four years after Judge’s arrival in the Valley he platted the Town of Heckendorn one half mile down river from the Town of Winthrop.
 It appears there was some competition between the two towns in those early years.
 Many early residents disliked Guy Waring, the owner of the general store in Winthrop, and so Dean Mclean opened up a competing general store in Heckendorn with more of a working-class atmosphere.
-In addition to a general store Heckendorn eventually got a lodge hall, roller rink, a ballfield, and a movie house.
-Heckendorn never was able to get the institutions to secure its future in the long run like a bank or school, and so in 1924 Heckendorn was incorporated into the Town of Winthrop.
+In addition to a general store, Heckendorn eventually got a lodge hall, roller rink, a ballfield, and a movie house.
+Heckendorn never was able to get the institutions to secure its long term future, like a bank or school, and so in 1924 Heckendorn was incorporated into the Town of Winthrop.

 Clarence Heckendorn, the son of the Judge, grew up in the town of Heckendorn, and was one of the first students to attend the Winthrop School.
 Apparently, Clarence had an aptitude for cutting firewood and would cut 100 cords every year.
 He spent most of his working life as a jack of all trades; riding range, shoeing horses for coal miners, digging wells, running a meat market and a dairy, and serving as a local justice (like his father).
 Clarence and his wife Mary had two children, Henry and Robert.
 Henry, “Hank,” the oldest became an engineer for Boeing and a later a member of the Washington State Legislature, as well as a lawyer in his own firm.